 Bitfinex also allows users to trade with up to 3.3x leverage, borrowing funding from the P2P margin funding platform to boost their trades.

-Users can enter orders to borrow the desired amount of funding, at the rate and duration of their choice, or they can simply open a position and Bitfinex will take out funding for them at the best available rates.
+Bitfinex allows traders to borrow the desired amount of funding for a particular entered trade, at the percentage and time interval of their choice, or they can simply open a position and Bitfinex will take out funding for them at the top attainable rates.

-The margin funding market provides a way to earn interest on some currencies involving both crypto and fiat by providing funding to traders wanting to trade with leverage.
-Users can then offer to fund at the rate and duration of their choice, or they can simply lend at the Flash Return Rate.
+The margin trading market affords traders a means to earn interest on both the crypto and fiat currencies by providing funds to traders wanting to trade with leverage.
+Traders can then offer to fund at the rate and duration of their choice, or they can simply lend at the gaudy return rate.
 You can visit this page to know how margin trading works on Bitfinex.

 The node-website BFXUSD offers useful tools for plotting rates of interest over time and calculating potential returns.
 It’s for the individual to decide whether the potential returns are worth the risk of another hack.

-You can enter offers with your own chosen terms.
-When an offer is taken by a margin trader, the money in your Funding wallet will be used by the trader to buy or sell bitcoins (open a position) on margin.
-When the trader completes his or her trade by closing the position, the bitcoins are bought or sold back and the money, plus added interest, is returned to your wallet.
+Users can enter offers with their own chosen strategies.
+When the set offer is accepted by a margin trader, the money in the user’s Funding wallet will be used by the trader to buy or sell bitcoins (open a position) on margin.
+When the trader completes his or her trade by closing the position, the currencies are bought or sold back and the money, plus added interest, will be returned to the owner’s wallet.

-Users are currently served by a support team that is available via email 24/7.
+Users are currently served by a support team that is available 24/7 via email.
 The team aims to answer queries within 12 hours, but responses can take much longer.
 In addition to this, there’s a knowledge base section that covers the most pressing issues alongside other question and answers pages available on the website.

-Approximately 72 market pairs linked to the four base currencies of USD, EUR, BTC, and BCH are currently available on the site.
+Bitfinex supports about 72 trading pairs linked to the four base currencies of USD, EUR, BTC, and BCH available on the site.
 The table below summarizes the number of currencies and tokens currently traded on Bitfinex: